 TippingPoint has its own security research organizations via DVLabs.
 It made perfect sense however to augment DVLabs with the additional zero day research of this growing network of "extended researchers".
-Our approach was the formation of the Zero Day Initiative (ZDI), launched on August 15, 2005.
-(You can read some more retrospective on the initial beginnings of the ZDI in this blog posting.)
+Our approach was the formation of the Zero Day Initiative (ZDI), launched on July 25, 2005.
 The main goals of the ZDI are to:

 - Extend our DVLabs research team by leveraging the methodologies, expertise, and time of others